geopm/geopm/docs/source/geopm_pio_levelzero.7.rst

     *  **Unit**: none

 ``LEVELZERO::GPU_ACTIVE_TIME``
-    Time in seconds that this resource is actively running a workload.
+    Time that this resource is actively running a workload in unspecified units.
 See the Intel oneAPI Level Zero Sysman documentation for more info.

     *  **Aggregation**: sum
     *  **Domain**: gpu_chip
     *  **Format**: double
-    *  **Unit**: seconds
+    *  **Unit**: none

 ``LEVELZERO::GPU_ACTIVE_TIME_TIMESTAMP``
-    The timestamp for the ``LEVELZERO::GPU_ACTIVE_TIME`` read in seconds.
+    The timestamp for the ``LEVELZERO::GPU_ACTIVE_TIME`` read in unspecified units.
 See the Intel oneAPI Level Zero Sysman documentation for more info.

     *  **Aggregation**: sum
     *  **Domain**: gpu_chip
     *  **Format**: double
-    *  **Unit**: seconds
+    *  **Unit**: none

 ``LEVELZERO::GPU_CORE_ACTIVE_TIME``
-    Time in seconds that the GPU compute engines (EUs) are actively running a workload.
+    Time that the GPU compute engines (EUs) are actively running a workload in unspecified units.
 See the Intel oneAPI Level Zero Sysman documentation for more info.

     *  **Aggregation**: sum
     *  **Domain**: gpu_chip
     *  **Format**: double
-    *  **Unit**: seconds
+    *  **Unit**: none

 ``LEVELZERO::GPU_CORE_ACTIVE_TIME_TIMESTAMP``
-    The timestamp for the ``LEVELZERO::GPU_CORE_ACTIVE_TIME`` signal read in seconds.
+    The timestamp for the ``LEVELZERO::GPU_CORE_ACTIVE_TIME`` signal read in unspecified units.
 See the Intel oneAPI Level Zero Sysman documentation for more info.

     *  **Aggregation**: sum
     *  **Domain**: gpu_chip
     *  **Format**: double
-    *  **Unit**: seconds
+    *  **Unit**: none

 ``LEVELZERO::GPU_UNCORE_ACTIVE_TIME``
-    Time in seconds that the GPU copy engines are actively running a workload.
+    Time that the GPU copy engines are actively running a workload in unspecified units.
 See the Intel oneAPI Level Zero Sysman documentation for more info.

     *  **Aggregation**: sum
     *  **Domain**: gpu_chip
     *  **Format**: double
-    *  **Unit**: seconds
+    *  **Unit**: none

 ``LEVELZERO::GPU_UNCORE_ACTIVE_TIME_TIMESTAMP``
-    The timestamp for the ``LEVELZERO::GPU_UNCORE_ACTIVE_TIME`` signal read in seconds.
+    The timestamp for the ``LEVELZERO::GPU_UNCORE_ACTIVE_TIME`` signal read in unspecified units.
 See the Intel oneAPI Level Zero Sysman documentation for more info.

     *  **Aggregation**: sum
     *  **Domain**: gpu_chip
     *  **Format**: double
-    *  **Unit**: seconds
+    *  **Unit**: none

 ``LEVELZERO::GPU_POWER``
     Average GPU power over 40ms (via geopmread) or 8 control loop iterations.
 Derivative signal based on ``LEVELZERO::GPU_ENERGY``.